TrulyBright/basekernel/README.md

 # CS3103 Operating Systems Project B Report
-This is a report for Project B of CS3103 Operating Systems, 2024 semester B. The result source code is also available at [my GitHub repository](https://github.com/TrulyBright/basekernel).
+This is a report for Project B of CS3103 Operating Systems, 2024 semester B in City University of Hong Kong.
+The result source code is also available at [my GitHub repository](https://github.com/TrulyBright/basekernel).
 ## Group Members
 - 40147213 LEE Jinmyoung (alone)